Koldo affair: Case returned to Audiencia Nacional

-The report also implicated a partner of Ábalos in an extramarital affair, Jéssica, while she was working at the public mobility and transportation company INECO, as having mediated conversations between Isabel Pardo de Vera, the then-president of ADIF, and García Izaguirre.
+The report also implicated a partner of Ábalos in an extramarital affair, Jéssica, while she was working at the public mobility and transportation company INECO, as having mediated conversations between Isabel Pardo de Vera, the then-president of Administrador de Infraestructuras Ferroviarias (ADIF) and sister of well-known journalist Ana Pardo de Vera, and García Izaguirre.
 A text message, on 11 February 2019, was documented in which García Izaguirre says: "Just one thing: call the girl so she can start the formalities so Joseba can be contracted as secretary, if not José will cut my balls."
 According to the UCO, Jéssica had lived for three years in a flat in the Plaza de España in Madrid, paid for by the group as a thank-you to Ábalos.
 Pardo de Vedra had also taken part in a renegotiation of the contract in November 2019.
 That year, Ábalos also asked García Izaguirre to hire another former partner, Claudia Montes, a former Miss Asturias, at Logirail, a public firm, asking on 8 October of that year: "You can't employ the one from Gijón at Renfe, ADIF or one of their subcontractors?"

-On 12 May 2025, the El Mundo newspaper leaked WhatsApp messages from November 2021 in which Pedro Sánchez reached out to Ábalos, who had left his position the previous year, saying "Good morning, José Luís.
+On 12 May 2025, the El Mundo newspaper leaked WhatsApp messages from November 2021 in which Sánchez reached out to Ábalos, who had left his position the previous year, saying "Good morning, José Luís.
 It's been a while since we spoke.
 I'm writing to express my solidarity with you regarding the rumours that, unfortunately, we are seeing in the media.
 A hug."
-They appeared to be in sporadic contact, exchanging birthday messages and discussing politics, with Sánchez writing after the 2023 election: "Thank you, José Luís.
+They appeared to be in sporadic contact, exchanging birthday messages and discussing politics, with Sánchez writing after the 2023 Spanish general election: "Thank you, José Luís.
 The truth is that I've missed working with you many times.
 I've always valued your political credentials.
 Also your friendship.
 Finally, I send you a hug."